Mandated Reporter Information

 Who, if anyone, was a witness to the event?

 Is there anyone else who may know about the incident or who may be able to provide information about the victim or the victim's family?

 Provide the identifying information (name, address, telephone, etc.) and relationship of the person to the victim/family.

 Open the Suspected Child Abuse Report digital form and fill in.

 Review the SCAR to ensure that all boxes are checked and the information is complete.

-Go to Save icon, name (SCAR + initials of the child) and save the file.
+Go to Save icon, name (SCAR + last name of the mother or guardian) and save the file.